kjansson/yac-p/README.md

 - Deploy with included Terraform code

 ## Lambda configuration
-The included Terraform code will configure the Lambda for you, but if you want to deploy it yourself there are a few environment variables to set;
+The included Terraform code will configure the Lambda for you, but if you want to deploy it in your own way there are a few environment variables to set;

 - PROMETHEUS_REMOTE_WRITE_URL - The URL of the Prometheus remote write endpoint
 - PROMETHEUS_REGION - If using AMP, the region needs to be configured
 - CONFIG_S3_BUCKET - The S3 bucket where the config file is stored
 - CONFIG_S3_PATH - The path of the config file
 - AUTH_TYPE - Authentication type to use for the remote write endpoint.
 Valid options are "AWS", "BASIC", "TOKEN.
 Leave empty if no authentication is required.

+## Advanced configuration
+Concurrency settings normally passed to YACE via command line flags can be managed through environment variables.
+Settings are documented here: [Flags](https://github.com/prometheus-community/yet-another-cloudwatch-exporter/blob/master/docs/configuration.md#command-line-flags)

+Each flag controlling concurrency has a corresponding environment variable, in screaming snake case with the prefix "YACE".
+Example: the flag "cloudwatch-concurrency" can be controlled through "YACE_CLOUDWATCH_CONCURRENCY".

 ## Deployment comparison to YACE